 Good investor relations are critical to all companies.
 Imagine if a company needs to borrow money to expand.
 With poor investor relations or limited information on things like executive compensation or the financial viability of the company plan, investors are less likely to be willing to participate and extend financial support.

-With bad corporate governance, secrets and poor transparency often lead to complicated outcomes.
-An audit committee could find poor business decisions being made as well as corruption present.
-That’s going to sour the company’s investor relations even more so.
+Bad corporate governance, secrets, and poor transparency often lead to complicated outcomes.
+An audit committee could find poor business decisions and corruption, which will further sour the company’s investor relations.

 Major shareholders contribute significantly to the business’s objectives and goals.
-Without a doubt, they are invested in the company and want to see a strong profit margin and good, long-term success.
-By creating a corporate governance model, there’s clear communication between all shareholders.
+They are undoubtedly invested in the company and want a strong profit margin and long-term success.
+Creating a corporate governance model creates clear communication between all shareholders.

-In this way, all of the corporate decisions made can follow the basic principles outlined in the governance model.
-The structure of the framework itself is specific to the objectives of those shareholders.
+In this way, all corporate decisions can follow the basic principles outlined in the governance model.
+The framework’s structure is specific to those shareholders’ objectives.
 Decisions are made to support all shareholders, not just the goals of the executive leadership or one leader.

 See Related: Chubb Limited ESG Profile (CB): Is It Sustainable?